YongCho/Minimal-Email-Client/README.md

 - Fixed database error that was occuring when the user deleted an account from UI.
 - Changed data model and model-view classes design so the views and models do not interact with each other - promotes modularity and maintainability.
 - Reorganized project directory structure to accommodate different components and growing project.
+- Greeting and Authorization of user to local SMTP server has been authenticated.
+- Completed delivery notification to SMTP server and upon receiving acknowledgement, message may be sent out and retrieved by recipient server(s).
+- Recipient client can now retrieve text-based emails that have been stored into their mailbox.

 # Summary of progress up to Week 3/29
 - Implemented some basic IMAP functionalities which include: